Follow-Up Email After Interview (5 Copy-Paste Samples + Best Timing)

 TL;DR

-- Be Specific: Mention a specific topic discussed during the interview to show you were paying attention.
+- •Mention a specific discussion point to show you were paying attention.

 The Art of the Timing